 Follow tracks of all sizes.
 Make tracks to nearby Woodford County (west of Lexington via U.S. 60) for all kinds of old-time train fun.
 A fascinating collection of model trains and other playthings from the past is on display at Wanda and Winfrey Adkins' Nostalgia Station Toy Train Museum, at 279 Depot Street in Versailles.
 The museum is housed in a renovated early 1900s railroad station.
-Open Wednesday through Saturday, 10 a.m. to 5 p.m. and by appointment (859-873-2497).
+Open Wednesday through Saturday, 10 a.m. to 5 p.m.
+(859-873-2497).
 On weekends, spring through fall, the Bluegrass Railroad Museum runs vintage train excursions from Woodford County Park.
-The 5 1/2-mile ride takes you through scenic Bluegrass countryside.
+The eleven-mile ride takes you through scenic Bluegrass countryside.
 The schedule also includes a variety of themed excursions, ranging from a staged "Train Robbery" to a "Clown Train."
 Call for times and schedule.
 859-873-2476 or 800-755-2476.

 Make a historic crossing.
 Valley View Ferry is a rare treat - an old-fashioned paddle wheel ferry that carries cars across the Kentucky River between Fayette and Madison County.
 There aren't too many ferries like this anymore, and there aren't very many businesses of any type that are this old: the Valley View started operating in 1785, seven years before Kentucky became a state.
 To find it, take Tates Creek Road (Ky.
 169) south from Lexington.
 Just like in the old days, if the river is too high, the ferry doesn't run.
 Call 859-624-4748 for the ferry hotline.